Abadrausar/Rubble-/rubble/Rubble Readme.txt

-	No support for handling file name collisions in any way other than as an override No support for Blast namespaces (@, @@, and @@@) Variables are simple key:value pairs instead of Blasts more powerful system NCA (the scripting language) only has minimal documentation
+	No support for handling file name collisions in any way other than as an override No support for Blast namespaces (@, @@, and @@@) Variables are simple key:value pairs instead of Blasts more powerful system

 Rubble comes prebuilt for 32 bit Windows, Linux, and OSX